 Bridge construction projects are fun to volunteer on, but the design and engineering is left to professionals.

 Further Reading . . . . . .

 US Forrest Service / USDOT Trail Handbook – latest edition.
 CTC tries to give a copy of this to everyone who takes the WagonMaster (Crew Leader) training class:

 National Park Service.
 Chapter 5 on trail structures and drainage design issues.
 Detailed, well written and a wealth of information:

 NPA North Country Trail Scenic Park Construction Manual.
 Runs from Michigan to Pennsylvania.
 Part of the Great Eastern Trail.
 Another excellent reference for trail building challenges.

-“How are Wilderness Trails Built in the 21st Century” written by Mark Richie.
+“How Wilderness Trails are Built in the 21st Century” written by Mark Richie, CMTB, CTC Life Member, Head CTC Trail Trainer.
 Photos by the author unless noted.